teamneoneko/Tuxedo-Blender-Plugin/README.md

 ### This is the Unoffical Tuxedo Blender Plugin which is maintained by the Neoneko team, the people whom also maintain the Unoffical Cats Blender Plugin.
 Please report issues here.

 ## Tuxedo Blender Plugin - a Blender plugin to make importing character models into various game engines painless and fast.
+#### This is for Blender 5.x, please see the 4.x branch if you need a 4.x version: https://github.com/teamneoneko/Tuxedo-Blender-Plugin/tree/Blender-4.x

 [Questions?
 Join us on Discord!](https://discord.neoneko.xyz)